or 4 fortnightly payments of $6.25 with More info

 Lavender oil is one of the most well know essential oils, and is very versatile.
 Distilled from the plant Lavandula angustifolia it is widely used for relaxation and stress.

-It is considered the most important oils to relieve insomnia, nourishing our nervous system, providing stress release and promoting a sense of calm.
-Lavender can also uplift us, encouraging us, depending on our individual needs elevating us to a more positive point of view.
+It is considered the most important oil to relieve insomnia, nourishing our nervous system, providing stress release and promoting a sense of calm.
+Lavender can also uplift us, encouraging us, elevating us to a more positive point of view.

 Historical and Traditional Uses